Body (Megan Thee Stallion song): Critical reception

 Earmilks Kalen Murphy called "Body" a "bawdy track where Megan reclaims full control of her sex appeal and sells temptation like none other".
 Critics from Nylon described the track as "a crisp three minutes of bouncy beats and self-confident lyrics" which "embodies Meg's no-fucks-given attitude in the best way".
 Carl Lamarre of Billboard wrote that Megan Thee Stallion "salutes curvy women on this body-positive record", while describing it as a "Twerk-worthy bop".
 Brooklyn White of Essence also agreed that the rapper "continues her mission of empowering women of all different kinds to be confident in their own skin".

 Reviewing the song's parent album, Alexis Petridis of The Guardian praised Megan for her "lyrics teeming with sharp and funny lines" throughout the album while referring to a line from "Body": "all them bitches scary cats, I call them Carole Baskin".
 In this line in particular, the rapper refers to Baskin, an animal rights activist famous for her appearance on the Netflix show Tiger King, who had previously criticised the use of big cats as props in her and rapper Cardi B's music video for "WAP".

 Commercial performance

 In the United States, "Body" debuted at number twelve on the Billboard Hot 100 chart dated December 5, 2020.
 It debuted at number one on the component Streaming Songs chart with 22.5 million U.S. streams in the tracking week of November 20-26.
 It marked her third number-one single on the chart, following "Savage Remix" featuring Beyoncé and her feature on Cardi B's single “WAP,” both of which were released in 2020.
 With this, Megan Thee Stallion entered a six-way tie for the fifth-most leaders in Streaming Songs' history, alongside Ariana Grande, Cardi B, Juice Wrld, Lil Baby and Miley Cyrus.
 She also became the first woman and only the second artist after Drake to achieve three number-one singles in a calendar year.

-Elsewhere, the song had a moderate success, except in France, where it was a huge success, peaking at number three, becoming the first song by a female rapper to reach the top five since "Starships" by Nicki Minaj did so in March 2012, and was Megan's first song to do it.
-It was also the rapper's third entry in the country.
-The song debuted at number 196 in the week of November 21, 2020, entering the top ten in its tenth week (January 30 – February 6, 2021) and finally reaching the top five in its fifteenth week (February 27 –March 6, 2021).